-- In FY'24 world oil supply expanded by 0.6 mb/d, averaging 102.9 mb/d.
-Non-OPEC+ production rose by 1.5 mb/d, while OPEC+ output decreased by 0.9 mb/d. - In FY'25, projected global gains could accelerate to 1.6 mb/d, with supply reaching a new record of 104.5 mb/d.
-Non-OPEC+ is expected to lead gains for the third consecutive year, adding 1.4 mb/d.
-Voluntary OPEC+ cuts, extended from Q1'24, could lead to a modest increase in the alliance's output of 140 kb/d. - Non-OPEC+ expansion should be led by the United States, accounting for 45% of the growth from these countries in '25.
+- In FY'24 world oil supply expanded by 0.75 mb/d, averaging 103.0 mb/d.
+Non-OPEC+ production rose by 1.5 mb/d, while OPEC+ output decreased by 0.75 mb/d. - In FY'25, projected global gains could accelerate to 1.5 mb/d, with supply reaching a new record of 104.5 mb/d.
+Non-OPEC+ is expected to lead gains for the third consecutive year, adding 1.5 mb/d, while OPEC+ is projected to deliver only an additional 30 kb/d. - Non-OPEC+ expansion should be led by the United States, accounting for around 40% of the growth from these countries in '25.
 Other significant contributions are expected from Brazil, Guyana, and Canada.
-This additional oil supply should support the product tankers market, allowing consuming nations to rebuild depleted inventories. - The above forecasts do not account for the effects of OPEC+'s decision on 3 March '25 to start unwinding voluntary cuts from April.
+This additional oil supply should support the product tankers market, allowing consuming nations to rebuild depleted inventories. - Following OPEC+'s decision on 3 March '25 to start unwinding voluntary cuts, the above forecasts include only the anticipated output increase for April.
 OPEC+'s plan currently is to return 2.46 mb/d of production over 18 months, implying a monthly production increase of 137 kb/d.
 OPEC+ can nonetheless decide to pause the such increases at any time. - OPEC+'s decision to start unwinding cuts might be linked to the announced tougher stance by the US on Iranian oil exports, also not accounted for in the IEA's forecasts above.